The Joy of Conversation - It’s Worth the Effort

 By Jim Grout

 When was the last time you had a conversation that mattered?
-I know the word “mattered” is a relative term, but recently I have been reflecting on the importance of conversations and how many meaningful conversations I have had with students during our Edge of Leadership (EOL) Summer Program – now in its 9th year!
-Recently, when a high school student remarked, “I’ve never done this before” (sat around a table and talked about things that mattered), it reminded me of the value of connecting in this way.
+I know the word “mattered” is a relative term.
+Still, I have been reflecting on the importance of conversations and how many meaningful conversations I have had with students during our Edge of Leadership (EOL) Summer Program.
+For example, when a high school student remarked, “I’ve never done this before” (sat around a table and talked about things that mattered), it reminded me of the value of connecting in this way.
 During the 3-day program, we ask students to disconnect from their digital devices and reconnect with each other via the lost art of conversation.
-As educators, we are encouraging young people to find their voice and speak their mind by providing time and space for it to happen.
+As educators, we encourage young people to find their voice and speak their minds by providing time and space for it to happen.

 Why is Conversation so Valuable?